gtn/exaport/README.txt

-exaport_nextgen
+exaport
 ===============
 GTN-Solutions

-This block is for Moodle 3.2 to 3.4 versions, it will not work for versions below 2016120505 - please download earlier versions from here: https://moodle.org/plugins/pluginversions.php?plugin=block_exaport
+This block is for Moodle 3.2 to 3.9 versions, it will not work for versions below 2016120505 - please download earlier versions from here: https://moodle.org/plugins/pluginversions.php?plugin=block_exaport

 * exabis ePortfolio Block - Bugs, Feature Requests, and Improvements *